-- five and a half years have elapsed since the date of conviction; and - it did not result in a custodial sentence; and - it was not imposed for a 'specified offence'.
+- (a) five and a half years have elapsed since the date of the conviction; - (b) it did not result in a custodial sentence; and - (c) it was not imposed for a "specified offence".

 A caution issued for an offence committed when a person was under the age of 18 will never be disclosed in a DBS certificate (and does not have to be disclosed by a job applicant).